piyalidas10/System_Design/OSI Model/Protocols.md

 Layer 7 is where actual application data lives.
 HTTP requests, WebSocket messages, gRPC calls — all of these are application-layer protocols.
 This is the layer most system design discussions happen at.
 API gateways, reverse proxies, and most authentication logic operate here.

-## TCP — Transmission Control Protocol
+## TCP — Transmission Control Protocol (Connection-oriented, Reliable, Ordered)
 A reliable, connection-oriented protocol.
 Before sending data, both sides perform a 3-way handshake.
 Every packet is acknowledged.
 Lost packets are retransmitted.
 Data arrives in order.
 This reliability comes at the cost of higher latency and overhead.

 > **Analogy: Like a formal phone call.
 You dial, the other person picks up and says "hello?"
 (SYN-ACK), you respond "hi!"
 (ACK) — only then does the real conversation start.
 After every sentence, you wait for acknowledgement before continuing.**